Transform Your Daily Routine with Data-Backed Insights

 The Power of Movement: Integrating Physical Activity

-Regular physical activity is Key for both physical and mental health.
-The World Health Organization (WHO) (2020) recommends at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity per week for adults.
-This doesn’t mean you need to run a marathon. even brisk walking, cycling, or swimming offers substantial benefits.
+Regular physical activity is key for both physical and mental health.
+The World Health Organization (WHO) (as of 2026 recommendations) recommends at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic activity per week for adults.
+This doesn’t mean you need to run a marathon.
+Even brisk walking, cycling, or swimming offers substantial benefits.
+As of April 2026, the emphasis is on finding sustainable, enjoyable ways to move that fit into busy schedules.

 - Start Small: If you’re new to exercise, begin with 15-20 minute walks daily and gradually increase duration and intensity.